Arrest made in $6,000 theft from Rutter's

 An arrest has been made in the theft of $6,000 in cash from a Rutter’s store in Springettsbury Township.

-Springettsbury Township Police arrested John D. Haggerty, 45, of Wrightsville in connection with the theft that took place on Nov.
-22 from the Mount Zion Road store.
+Springettsbury Township Police arrested John D. Haggerty, 45, of Wrightsville, in connection with the theft that took place Nov.
+22 at the Mount Zion Road store.

 Haggerty was charged with theft by unlawful taking and receiving stolen property, both third-degree felonies.
 He was arraigned on those charges Dec.
-1 before Magisterial Court Judge Barry Bloss.
+1 before District Judge Barry Bloss.
 Bail was set at $25,000, and he was taken to York County Prison.

 Ruins Hall, a public arts haven, receives $1 million grant for repairs